Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

 \subsection{Effect of Charge Regulation and Charge Renormalization on Colloidal Interactions}

 Using the Poisson-Boltzmann cell theory as outlined in Section~\ref{Poisson-Boltzmann}, we calculate both the bare colloidal charge $Z$, which arises from charge regulation, and the renormalized charge $Z^*$, which accounts for charge renormalization, using Eq. (\ref{eq:alpha_Bies}) and (\ref{eq:effective_brito}), respectively.
 Additionally, we calculate the corresponding renormalized inverse screening length $\tilde{\kappa}$ using Eq.~(\ref{eq:kappa_mean}).
-These calculations are based on a simple dissociation boundary condition with $M = 10^5$ the number of surface groups, $a = 465.5 \lambda_B$ the colloid radius, $\kappa a = 1.185$ the inverse screening length, and $n_\infty/K = 0.05$ the ratio between the bulk concentration of co- and counterions and the acid dissociation constant.
-All parameters except $n_\infty/K$ are taken from the 1997 paper by Larsen and Grier \cite{larsen-1997}, where we use a Bjerrum length of $\lambda_B = 0.7 \si{\nano\meter}$.
-In Fig.~\ref{fig:cube_multi_figure_1}a, we plot the bare colloid charge $Z$ (dark blue) and the renormalized charge $Z^*$ (light blue) as functions of the packing fraction $\eta$.
+These calculations are based on a simple dissociation boundary condition with $M = 10^5$ the number of surface groups, $a = 465.5 \lambda_B$ the colloid radius, $\kappa a = 1.185$ the reduced screening parameter, and $[\text{H}^+]/K_{a} = 0.05$ the ratio between the bulk concentration of hydrogen and the acid dissociation constant.
+All parameters except $[\text{H}^+]/K_{a}$ are taken from the 1997 paper by Larsen and Grier,\cite{larsen-1997} where we use a Bjerrum length of $\lambda_B = 0.7 \si{\nano\meter}$.
+In Fig.~\ref{fig:cube_multi_figure_1}(a), we plot the bare colloid charge $Z$ (dark blue) and the renormalized charge $Z^*$ (light blue) as functions of the packing fraction $\eta$.
 We find that the bare charge $Z$ remains approximately constant over a broad range of packing fractions but decreases sharply as $\eta$ approaches the maximum packing fraction $\eta_{max}$.
 In contrast, the renormalized charge $Z^*$ exhibits a non-monotonic trend due to counterion condensation: it increases with $\eta$ at low packing fractions and begins to decrease as $Z$ drops near $\eta_{max}$.
+The increase in $Z^*$ with $\eta$ has also been found in cell model calculations performed in the canonical ensemble.~\cite{hallett-2018}